brugal/wolfcamql/README-ioquake3.txt

                    |                                       |
                    `--------- https://ioquake3.org --------'

-The intent of this project is to provide a baseline Quake 3 which may be used for further development and baseq3 fun.
+The intent of this project is to provide a baseline engine which may be used for further development and to play _Quake 3: Arena,_ _Team Arena,_ and mods.

 Some of the major features currently implemented are:

+  * CMake meta-build system
   * SDL 2 backend
   * OpenAL sound API support (multiple speaker support and better sound quality)
   * Full x86_64 support on Linux
   * VoIP support, both in-game and external support through Mumble.
-  * MinGW compilation support on Windows and cross compilation support on Linux
+  * MinGW compilation support on Windows
   * AVI video capture of demos
   * Much improved console autocompletion
   * Persistent console history